anatsuk1/cmd4_adrsir/README.md

 - [RPZ-IR-Sensor][RPZ-IR-Sensor] with [cgir][cgir] is the great product.
 - [ADRSIR][ADRSIR] with [adrsirlib][adrsirlib] has problems with frequently failing to send infrared codes and furthermore lack to send them to sufficient distance.

-# InfraredRemocon Features
+# Infrasmacon Features

-InfraredRemocon controls infrared devices.
+Infrasmacon controls infrared devices.
 - Send infrared codes to Home Electronics.
 - Get a state of Home Electronics.
 - Choose a infrared code from infrared codes registered in infrared devices.

 # Usage
-InfraredRemocon works well with HomeBridge and [Homebridges-cmd4][Homebridges-cmd4].
+Infrasmacon works well with HomeBridge and [Homebridges-cmd4][Homebridges-cmd4].

-InfraredRemocon controls Home Electronics via voice through Siri on HomePod.
+Infrasmacon controls Home Electronics via voice through Siri on HomePod.

-I explain config.json infrared_device.py of InfraredRemocon,
+I explain config.json infrared_device.py of Infrasmacon,

 ## General Usage